MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/capture-photos-and-video-with-cameracaptureui.md

 ---
 ms.assetid: CC0D6E9B-128D-488B-912F-318F5EE2B8D3
 description: This article describes how to use the CameraCaptureUI class to capture photos or videos by using the camera UI built into Windows.
-title: Capture photos and video with Windows built-in camera UI ms.date: 02/08/2017 ms.topic: article
+title: Capture photos and video with the Windows built-in camera UI ms.date: 02/08/2017 ms.topic: article
 keywords: windows 10, uwp
 ms.localizationpriority: medium
 ---
-# Capture photos and video with Windows built-in camera UI
+# Capture photos and video with the Windows built-in camera UI